holgerflick/delphi.sysinfo/README.md

 ### Design-Time Usage

 1. Drop a `TSysInfo` component onto your form from the "System" category
+2. **All properties are published** and visible in the Object Inspector at design-time
+3. Properties are read-only and retrieve live system information at runtime
-2. Access properties at runtime:
+4. Access properties at runtime:

 ```pascal
 procedure TForm1.Button1Click(Sender: TObject);